HHS/TANF-app/docs/How-We-Work/team-charter/team-meetings.md

 - Format: Each team member gives quick update to answer these questions
   - Facilitator shares their screen and pulls up assigned tickets for each team member in the current sprint.
   - *What did you do since the last standup that advances the sprint goals?*
-  - *What are you doing today that advances the sprint goal?*
+  - *What are you doing today that advances the sprint goals?*
   - *Are you encountering any blockers?*
   - If you can’t make Standup in real-time, please post a short async update to the [OFA TDP General Mattermost Channel](https://mattermost.goraft.tech/goraft/channels/guest-ofa-tdp-general)